RBA Cash Rate: 3.60% · 1AUD = 0.66 USD · Inflation: 2.1%

 This feature can largely be ignored.
 This was a feature introduced to support our managed article program, and a former plug-and-play Platinum graphing block is forthcoming.
 It is expected that you will not use this shortcode.
 It should be noted that shortcode is never a good way in which to create custom graphs as the… [ Learn More ]

 There are times where you will need to return the current cash rate into your website (often in your website footer as a quick reference).
-The shortcode of [bm_cashrate] will return 4.35% (bolding is ours).
+The shortcode of will return % (bolding is ours).
 Simple.
 Note that the current cash rate is always shown in the header of your website.
-This panel links to… [ Learn More ]
+This panel links to a… [ Learn More ]

 The 'ImageCalc' graphing tool was initially designed to easily integrated graphs into automatically generated PDF documents.
 It has since been used by brokers in their articles because of its ease of use.
 The most common methods of including the graphs into standard articles is with simple shortcode, while Elementor is the methods generally sued when… [ Learn More ]